Do-it-yourself Plumbing: Tips and Hacks to Repair Common Problems at Home

 Is DIY plumbing safe?

-DIY plumbing can be safe if you follow safety guidelines and take the appropriate steps.
+DIY plumbing is safe if you follow the safety guidelines and take proper steps.

-When should I contact for a licensed plumber?
+When should I contact a professional plumber?

-It is recommended to contact a professional plumber to address plumbing issues that require specialized equipment and expertise.
+It is recommended to contact a professional plumber for plumbing problems of a serious nature that require special equipment and experience.